-Pursuant to the National Child Protection Act of 1993 (NCPA), as amended by the Volunteers for Children Act (VCA), this form must be completed and signed by every current or prospective applicant, employee, volunteer, and contractor/vendor, for whom criminal history records are requested by a qualified entity under these laws.
+Pursuant to the National Child Protection Act of 1993 (NCPA), as amended by the Volunteers for Children Act (VCA), this form must be completed and signed by every current or prospective applicant, employee, volunteer, and contractor/vendor, for whom criminal history records are requested by a qualified entity, under these laws.

 I hereby authorize

-Name of Qualified Entity to submit a set of my fingerprints to the Colorado Bureau of Investigation (CBI) for the purpose of accessing and reviewing state and national criminal history records that may pertain to me.
-I understand that I would be able to receive any Colorado records and any national criminal history record received by the requesting agency from the Federal Bureau of Investigation (FBI) pursuant to Title 28 Code of Federal Regulations (CFR) Section 16.30-16.34.
-By signing this Waiver Agreement, it is my intent to authorize the dissemination of any Colorado and national criminal history record that may pertain to me to the qualified entity.
+Name of Qualified Entity to submit a set of my fingerprints to the Colorado Bureau of Investigation (CBI) for the purpose of a and reviewing state and national criminal history records that may pertain to me.
+I understand tha able to receive any Colorado records and any national criminal history record received by the requ Federal Bureau of Investigation (FBI) pursuant to Title 28 Code of Federal Regulations (CFR) Se signing this Waiver Agreement, it is my intent to authorize the dissemination of any Colorado and n record that may pertain to me to the qualified entity. t I would be lesting agency from the ctions 16.30-16.34.
+By

-I understand that, until the criminal history background check is completed, the qualified entity may choose to deny me unsupervised access to children, the elderly, or individuals with disabilities.
-I further understand that upon request, the qualified entity will provide me a copy of the criminal history background report, if any received on me and that I am entitled to challenge the accuracy and completeness of any information contained in any such report.
-I may obtain a timely determination as to the validity of my challenge before a final decision is made.
+I understand that, until the criminal history background check is completed, the qualified entity madeny me unsupervised access to children, the elderly, or individuals with disabilities.
+I further und upon request, the qualified entity will provide me a copy of the criminal history background report received on me and that I am entitled to challenge the accuracy and completeness of any information in any such report.
+I may obtain a timely determination as to the validity of my challenge before a fix made. erstand that, , if any, on contained

 Yes, I have (OR) No, I have not been convicted of or pled guilty to a crime.
 If yes, please describe the crime(s) and the particulars:

-I am a current or prospective (circle one): Applicant / Employee / Volunteer / Contractor or Vendor
+I am a current or prospective (circle one): Applicant / Employee / Volunteer / Contract or or Vendor

+or or venuor

 Signature Date

 Printed Name

 Address

 Date of Birth SSN

-To Be Completed By Qualified Entity:
+To Be Completed by Qualified Entity:

 Entity Name

 Address

 Telephone

 Note: This document must be retained by the agency / qualified entity for audit purposes.